 Just to the right of this is the Museo Bolivariano, which features works of art donated by Latin American artists, including those from Colombia, Venezuela, Panama, Ecuador, Peru and Bolivia, the countries liberated by Bolívar.

 Highlights among the wares in the house include an absolutely decadent marble bathtub.
 The hacienda was established at the beginning of the 17th century and was engaged in cultivating and processing sugarcane.
 It had its own trapiche (sugarcane mill) and a destilería (distillery).

-The outstanding grounds, home to Santa Marta's 22-hectare Jardín Botánico, are also worth a stroll.
-Some of the property's trees warrant a trip out here alone.
-The quinta is in the far eastern suburb of Mamatoco, about 4km from the city center.
-To get here, take the Mamatoco bus from the waterfront (Carrera 1C); it's a 20-minute trip (COP$1500) to the hacienda.
+The outstanding grounds, home to Santa Marta's 22-hectare, iguana-filled Jardín Botánico, are also worth a stroll.
+Some of the property's trees alone warrant a trip out here.
+The quinta is in the far-eastern suburb of Mamatoco, about 4km from the city center.
+To get here, take the Mamatoco bus from the waterfront (Carrera 1C); it's a 20-minute trip (COP$1600) to the hacienda.